-a) ESG engagement equities: in this approach, asset managers actively participate as shareholders in order to engage the management of companies to improve their performance with regard to ESG issues and opportunities.

-b) ESG engagement high yield bonds: in this approach, asset managers actively participate as bondholders in issuers with a credit rating lower than BBB- in order to engage the management of companies to improve their performance with regard to ESG issues and opportunities.
+- a) ESG engagement equities: in this approach, asset managers actively participate as shareholders in order to engage the management of companies to improve their performance with regard to ESG issues and opportunities. - b) ESG engagement high yield bonds: in this approach, asset managers actively participate as bondholders in issuers with a credit rating lower than BBB- in order to engage the management of companies to improve their performance with regard to ESG issues and opportunities.

+such as investment objectives and risk tolerance.

+The investment

+based on factors

+strategy guides in-

+vestment decisions
-c) Multilateral Development Bank bonds: bonds issued by Multilateral Development Banks (MDBs), such as the World Bank.
-MDBs are supported by various governments with the aim of financing sustainable economic growth.

-d) ESG thematic equities: Equities of companies that sell products and services which tackle a particular environmental or social challenges and/or whose businesses are particularly good at managing a single ESG factor, such as gender equality.

-e) ESG improvers equities: Equities of companies that are improving how they manage a range of critical ESG issues.

-f) ESG leaders equities: Equities of companies that manage a range of critical ESG issues and seize ESG opportunities better than their competitors.

-g) Green, social and sustainability bonds: Bonds that finance environmental projects, social welfare institutions or sustainable issues.
-Issuers of this type of bond generally include companies, municipalities and development banks.

-h) ESG leaders bonds: Bonds of companies that manage a range of critical ESG issues and seize ESG opportunities better than their competitors.

-Emerging market sustainable finance: Strategies that comprise fixed-income and currency solutions to provide private funding in emerging markets and to support the efforts of development finance institutions.
+- c) Multilateral Development Bank bonds: bonds issued by Multilateral Development Banks (MDBs), such as the World Bank.
+MDBs are supported by various governments with the aim of financing sustainable economic growth. - d) ESG thematic equities: Equities of companies that sell products and services which tackle a particular environmental or social challenges and/or whose businesses are particularly good at managing a single ESG factor, such as gender equality. - e) ESG improvers equities: Equities of companies that are improving how they manage a range of critical ESG issues. - f) ESG leaders equities: Equities of companies that manage a range of critical ESG issues and seize ESG opportunities better than their competitors. - g) Green, social and sustainability bonds: Bonds that finance environmental projects, social welfare institutions or sustainable issues.
+Issuers of this type of bond generally include companies, municipalities and development banks. - h) ESG leaders bonds: Bonds of companies that manage a range of critical ESG issues and seize ESG opportunities better than their competitors. - i) Emerging market sustainable finance: Strategies that comprise fixed-income and currency solutions to provide private funding in emerging markets and to support the efforts of development finance institutions.